 As a small business owner/photographer, you will find that automating your business and maximizing its digital efficiency will be the most cost-effective means of staying in the black.
 (Making money, not losing it.)
 Implementing a digital document tracking system will enable you to spend less time doing paperwork and more time with your photography.

 Digitizing your documents lets you email the client whatever legal document you want, in an unalterable, published format.
 The client merely has to read the document and click the appropriate box to “sign” the document.
 In my opinion, this has three major benefits that really help out your business.

 First, you save on expenses.
-You do not have to mail out a contract and the client does not have to mail one back.
+You do not have to mail out a contract, and the client does not have to mail one back.
 This saves you significant postal fees and saves each client a few dollars as well.
-Further, in today’s time crunched society, it may take a client a long time to get the contract to the post office.
+Furthermore, in today’s time-crunched society, it may take a client a long time to get the contract to the post office.
 Using a digital signature, the client can sign and return the document almost instantaneously.

 Second, you save a heck of a lot of time.
 Mailing a letter takes at least 1 to 2 days to get the letter to its destination, let alone come back; if you are lucky.
 Additionally, there is always the chance the document will get lost or destroyed in the mailing process.
 If you digitize your documents and email them securely to your client, you skip this step entirely and save several days’ worth of waiting.

 Lastly, it makes filing contracts a breeze.
 With only a few clicks of the mouse, you can save the electronically signed document into an encrypted, secure, external hard-drive.
 It avoids the time dump that is filing documents and it frees up floor space, which can be a valuable commodity for a small or boutique studio.

 Bottom Line: Digitizing your documents and utilizing an electronic filing system is awesome.
 Do it now!

 But, back to the original inquiry; is an electronically signed document legal?
 The answer as stated above is yes.